skx/critical/README.md

 ## Bugs?

-Yeah I'm not surprised.
 Please feel free to open a new issue **with your example** included so I can see how to fix it.

 Steve